 What are solar tubes?

-Also known as light tubes, sun tunnels, daylight pipes, sun scopes and tubular skylights, solar tubes basically do what skylights do, but in a different form.
+Also known as light tubes, sun tunnels, daylight pipes, sun scopes and tubular skylights, they basically do what skylights do, but in a different form.
 Think of them as periscopes from your room to your roof.
 Solar tubes are pipes – often about 10 to 22 inches in diameter – that run through the ceiling of your home, bringing light from the roof to your room.

 At the top end a clear, weather-proof plastic dome allows sunlight to enter.
 Most commonly, the pipe has a polished interior or is lined with reflective material that amplifies the light as it passes through.